Dev49net/wp-first-letter-avatar/readme.txt

 1. This shows three comments with first letter avatars (these commenters don't have their Gravatars) and one with standard Gravatar.
 2. Two comments with custom first letter avatars.
 3. Set of alphabet avatars in WP First Letter Avatar.
 4. Very simple settings page for WP First Letter Avatar.
-You can decide which character should be used to specify avatar, turn off Gravatar, use custom avatar sets etc.
+You can decide which character should be used to specify avatar, turn off Gravatar, use custom avatar sets, use rounded avatars etc.

 == Changelog ==

+= 1.2 =
+* Added round avatars option - you can turn it on in plugin settings

 = 1.1 =
 * Fixed PHP "Missing argument" error

 = 1.0 =
+* First WP First Letter Avatar release

+== Upgrade Notice ==

+= 1.2 =
+Added new feature (rounded avatars, can be turned on in plugin setttings).
+Update not necessary.

+= 1.1 =
+This version fixes a PHP "Missing argument" error - upgrade as soon as possible.

+= 1.0 =
-* First WP First Letter Avatar release.
+First WP First Letter Avatar release.